IamAnkit55/General-Progr/README.md

 # General-Programming
-Solution for frequently asked problems on Leetcode.
+Solution for frequently asked interview problems on Leetcode.